Updated: Oct 7, 2009

 The transseptal technique consists of making a window in the septum anterior to the atretic plate.

-Transpalatal repair is a technique that provides excellent exposure and has a high success rate but requires more operative time.
-The increased blood loss, possible occurrence of palatal fistula, palatal dysfunction, and maxillofacial growth disturbance are complications of this procedure (see Image 3).
+Transpalatal repair, as seen in the image below, is a technique that provides excellent exposure and has a high success rate but requires more operative time.
+The increased blood loss and the possible occurrence of palatal fistula, palatal dysfunction, and maxillofacial growth disturbance are complications of this procedure.

-Carbon dioxide and potassium titanyl phosphate (KTP) lasers are easy and quick and create minimal discomfort to the patient.
+Carbon dioxide and potassium titanyl phosphate (KTP) lasers are easy and quick and create minimal discomfort for the patient.
 The time of hospitalization is short, and the operation can be repeated if a good result is not initially achieved.
 Most importantly, a stent is not usually needed.
-The use of mitomycin C topically as an adjunct to the surgical repair of choanal atresia may offer improved patency with a decreased need for stenting, dilatations, and revision surgery.3
+The use of mitomycin C topically as an adjunct to the surgical repair of choanal atresia may offer improved patency with a decreased need for stenting, dilatations, and revision surgery.[11]
+In the transnasal approach discussed by Karligkiotis et al, vomer removal and the employment of mucoperiosteal flaps were reported as the main elements for reducing the incidence of postoperative stenosis; as a result, neither stenting nor the use of mitomycin C was considered to be mandatory.[10]

 Infants with documented gastroesophageal reflux disease (GERD) require prolonged stenting and dilatations for choanal restenosis and removal of granulation tissue.
 Stenting is usually performed using an endotracheal tube or Foley catheter.
 The advantages of Foley catheter stenting for choanal atresia are as follows: